Price Interpretability of Prediction Markets: A Convergence Analysis: Properties of MU functions and Examples

-the first term is the worst-case terminal wealth of the market maker, it is a concave function since it is a pointwise minimum of $\y$; the second term sets an explicit lower bound $-B$ for the expectation, $\sum_i \theta_iy_i$.
-Note that when $\gamma$ approaches $1$ the second term is approximately the expectation (shifted by $B$).
-Therefore, a market maker that adopts (\ref{util_min_E}) is trying to strike a balance between minimizing worst-case loss and maximizing expectation. \end{exam}
+where $\eta\ge 0$ and $\gamma \le 1$ are the paramter.
+In this MU function, the first term represents the worst-case terminal wealth for the market maker, and it is a concave function because it is the point-wise minimum of $\y$.
+The second term establishes a specific lower bound of $-B$ for the expectation, $\sum_{i=1}^I \theta_i y_i$.
+It's important to note that as the parameter $\gamma$ approaches $1$, the second term approximates the expectation of the wealth (with a shift of $B$).
+Consequently, a market maker employing this MU function (\ref{util_min_E}) may seek to strike a balance between minimizing worst-case losses and maximizing expectations.

-\begin{exam} Using the MU framework, it is more straightforward to ``hard constrain'' the market state with multiple objectives, i.e., we can handily stuff the additional constraints into $\dom(U)$.
-Specifically, consider $U(\y)=\sum_i\theta_i u(y_i)$ where $u$ is an univariate utility function, now let
+\item Using the MU framework, we can not only design the functional form of the MU function but also customize the domain of the MU function.
+Thus, it is possible to include some ``hard constraint'' on the market state in MU function.
+Specifically, consider the function $U(\y)=\sum_{i=1}^I \theta_i u(y_i) $ where $u(\cdot)$ is an conventional univariate utility function.
+We then define the domain of this MU function as

-Clearly, the first term bounds the worst-case loss, the second term bounds the risk, and the last term bounds the expectation. \end{exam} In all of the preceding examples, the MU function is not an expected utility function nor a risk measure, but the flexibility of our framework allows us to take advantage of both.
+where $\rho_0(\cdot)$ can be viewed as some risk measure.
+As for the domain of the MU function, the first term bounds the worst-case loss, the second term bounds the risk, and the last term bounds the expectation of the wealth. \end{itemize}